 The views on the slopes in and around Ravello are incredible.

 When you arrive in Amalfi or Atrani, relax for a while, and then make your way back up to Ravello by bus or taxi, to collect your luggage.

 After that, go back down to Amalfi by either bus, taxi, or private car.

 - Villa Fraulo (Luxury Accommodation)

 - Belmond Hotel Caruso (Luxury Accommodation, breathtaking infinity pool)

 - Hotel Palumbo

-After your first night in Amalfi, after breakfast, walk the Path of of the Gods.
+The following day after your first night in Amalfi, in the morning, walk the Path of the Gods.